 - Your rule has been created and will now appear in your Automation Rule list.
 As soon as the rule is created it will be toggled Active.

-When your automation rules begin to trigger, they fire in their listed order.
-This means that if you have an important rule at the end of your list, it could be pushed off.
+When your Automation Rules begin to trigger, they fire in their listed order.
+This means that if you have an important rule at the end of your list, another rule that is ahead in the list may keep your rule from firing.

-Which is why SalesLoft gives you control over your list of automation rules.
-You can move rules up and down or to the top and bottom of the list, giving you full control and flexibility over their automated processes and how they affect your team's workflow.
+Which is why SalesLoft gives you control over your list of Automation Rules.
+You can move rules up, down, straight to the top, or to the bottom of the list.

-To reorder your automation rule, follow these instructions:
+To reorder your Automation Rules, follow these instructions:

 - Under your Team Settings, navigate to your Automation Rules.

-- Select the ellipses (...) on the right side of the automation rule's row.
+- Select the ellipsis (...) on the right side of the Automation Rule's row.

 From this page, you can filter logs by the status of their occurrence, as well as get a complete breakdown of the activity that occurred.